openenclave/openenclave/doc/GettingStarted.md

 ### Prerequisites

-Execute the following command from the root of the source tree to install the prerequisites (required packages, the SGX driver, and the SGX AESM service).
+Execute the following commands from the root of the source tree to install the prerequisites (required packages, the SGX driver, and the SGX AESM service).

 ```
+# ./scripts/install-prereqs
 # make prereqs
 ```

+The second command is only necessary if you wish to install the Intel(R) SGX driver and the Intel(R) AESM service.
+OpenEnclave can be used in simulation mode without these components.

 ### Building